Lekhayude Maranam Oru Flashback

 Lekhayude Maranam Oru Flashback (lit.
-'The death of Lekha, a flashback') is a 1983 Malayalam-language film by K. G. George and produced by Innocent.
-The film was controversial because of the protagonist's similarities to the actress Shoba, whose suicide was highly publicized.
-In his biography, even though KG George admits that his inspiration to make the movie was indeed the suicide of Shobha, he says that more importantly it was his long-time dream to make a cinema about 'cinema', which had never been tried before in the Malayalam industry at the time.
+'The death of Lekha, a flashback') is a 1983 Malayalam-language film directed by K. G. George and produced by Innocent.
+The film was controversial because of the protagonist's similarities to the actress Shoba, whose suicide in 1980 was highly publicized.
+In his biography, George admits that his inspiration to make the movie was indeed the suicide of Shobha, but adds that more importantly it was his long-time dream to make a film about 'cinema', which had never been tried before in the Malayalam industry at the time.

 The film was a commercial success.
 Although it did not receive any of the Kerala state Film awards, it garnered widespread critical acclaim and received awards outside Kerala.
 It was screened at several movie festivals namely the International Movie festival under the Indian Panorama division held in Bombay and also at the London Film Festival.